HamStudy/examtools-docs/content/docs/w5yi/_index.md

 This is to ensure the integrity of the examination process.

-## Can my VE team or club solicit donations in conjunction with our VE activities?

-No. See above.

 ## How should I prepare my session to upload to the VEC?

 Once you receive the confidential uploading documentation, you will need to upload two files.
-Do this once by selecting the two from your browser's upload dialog: Build a single PDF file that contains the entire session.
+Do this once by selecting the two from your browser's upload dialog:

+Download a PDF of the FInal DOcuments from Exam.tools

-Export your exam session .dat document and upload that as well.
-This document will eventually help the VEC automate a bunch of currently manual data entry.
-See the following screenshots for an
+Export your exam session W5YI .dat document and upload that as well.
+This document will allow the VEC to import your session info.
-example:

 ## Can EBF files be uploaded to W5YI/VEC?

-Instead of an EBF file, you should upload the exported session W5YI .dat file along with the session report PDF.
+No. you should upload the exported session W5yi .dat file along with the session report PDF.
 As described above.

 ## Do we still have to provide FCC license copies in the uploaded package?
 CSCEs?